josef-chelala/megr2157-lab-portfolio/docs/Labs/L05/index.md

-# A5 – Design a Snap Fit
+# Lab 5 – Design a Snap Fit
 ## Objective
 For this weeks lab, we are to design and print a a snap fit assembly using two parts that snap together with elastic deformation.
 ## Modeling